We have the power

 Since it started operating in December 2017, the world’s largest battery storage in South Australia has captivated the world - and proved how efficient and economical renewable energy production can be with the aid of battery storage.
 Now Victoria is following suit.

-If Australia wants to meet WWF's target of 100% renewable energy generation by 2030, and to meet the Paris Agreement targets to keep global warming below two degrees, our politicians must act on a nation-wide scale.
-We need commitments to phase out fossil-fuel electricity production.
+If Australia wants to meet WWF's target of 100% renewable energy generation by 2030, we need global commitments to phase out fossil-fuel electricity production.
 Beginning now.

 Make the switch